HansJoakimPersson/zotero-file-utility/README.md

 ## Feedback

-Suggestions/improvements are
+Suggestions/improvements are [welcome](https://github.com/HansJoakimPersson/zotero-file-utility/issues)!
-[welcome](https://github.com/HansJoakimPersson/zotero-file-utility/issues)!
 Please feel free to submit a pull request or open an issue for any feature requests or bugs.
+I would be more than happy if the development team at Zotero considered implementing these features as part of the native functionality.

 ## ¯\\_(ツ)_/¯ Disclaimer / Warning / Liability

+I'm not a professional developer in JavaScript or any other programming language, nor am I an experienced collaborator in open-source projects.
+Much of this plugin was developed with the help of ChatGPT, so while I’ve done my best to ensure it works as intended, there may be quirks or unforeseen issues.

 > Warning:
 > This plugin is provided "as is" without any warranties or guarantees.
 The author takes no responsibility for any issues or damages that may result from the use of this plugin. :)